All Energy Solar

 How can I tell if I’m producing solar power?

 There are two ways to tell if your panels are producing power.
-The first and the fastest is checking the application or login for your monitoring service (Solar Edge, Enphase Enlighten, Locus).
-The second and slowest is to check your utility bill and check the net metering section.
+The first and the fastest is to check your system’s monitoring platform (e.g. Solar Edge, Enphase Enlighten, Locus).
+The second and slowest is to check your utility bill each month.

 How do I read my utility billing statement with solar?
 For all utilities other than Xcel Energy Minnesota.